Project pilot study was designed to test and refine a strategy

 clinicians and researchers.

-The study is supported by funds
+The study was supported by funds

 from the Columbia University Musher Program in collaboration with